 In order to maintain our current status as a foreign private issuer, either (1) a majority of our ordinary shares must be either directly or indirectly owned of record by non-residents of the United States or (2) (a) a majority of our executive officers or directors must not be U.S. citizens or residents, (b) more than 50 percent of our assets cannot be located in the United States and (c) our business must be administered principally outside the United States.
 If we lost this status, we would be required to comply with the Exchange Act reporting and other requirements applicable to U.S. domestic issuers, which are more detailed and extensive than the requirements for foreign private issuers.
 We may also be required to make changes in our corporate governance practices in accordance with various SEC rules and the NYSE American listing standards.
-The regulatory and compliance costs to us under U.S. securities laws if we are required to comply with the reporting requirements applicable to a U.S. domestic issuer may be higher than the cost we would incur as a foreign private issuer.
-As a result, we expect that a loss of foreign private issuer status would increase our legal and financial compliance costs.
-We also expect that if we were required to comply with the rules and regulations applicable to U.S. domestic issuers, it would make it more difficult and expensive for us to obtain director and officer liability insurance.
+The regulatory and compliance costs to us under U.S. securities laws if we are required to comply with the reporting requirements applicable to a U.S. domestic issuer may be higher than the cost we would increase our legal and financial compliance costs.
+We also expect that a loss of foreign private issuer status would increase our legal and officer liability insurance.
 These rules and regulations could also make it more difficult for us to attract and retain qualified Board members.